kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The `materialstore`'s jar has no immediate dependency on the Katalon Studio API.
 It is not dependent even on the Selenium Webdriver API.
 So the `materialstore` library can be used in any Java/Groovy project, not only in Katalon Studio.
 I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based automated test project for Web UI on Gradle.
 I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based automated test project for Mobile UI on Maven.
 I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based automated test project for Web Services on Ant.

-## Inspect, not Test
+## Inspection, not Test

 I named my previous project as "Visual Testing".
-To me, a word *testing* means to check if a system behaves as I expect in detail.
-On the other hand, *inspection* means to me looking around a system to find if there is anything unexpected observed.
-This project does not really *test it*, but it does *inspect it*.
+I think that this naming was not very good.
+To me, a word *testing* means to check if a system behaves as I expect.
+On the other hand, *inspection* means looking around a system for anything unexpected observed.
+This project does not really *test it*, but it does help me to *inspect it*.

 Now I want to name my new project as **Visual Inspection**.
 I think it is a better naming.